-The benefit is 80% of the insured's average earnings in the last 12 months.
-The benefit is paid from the 11th day of incapacity for work until recovery or up to 26 weeks from the first day of incapacity for work (52 weeks within a 3-year period for a repeated incapacity for work).
-The employer pays the benefit in the waiting period (the benefit must not be less than 80% of the insured's average earnings for the 1st to the 10th day).
+80% of the insured's average earnings in the last 12 months is paid.
+The benefit is paid from the 11th day of incapacity for work until recovery or up to 26 weeks from the first day of incapacity for work (52 weeks within a three-year period for a repeated incapacity for work).
+The employer pays at least 80% of the insured's average earnings for the first 10 days).